Language style guides#

 To allow the use of dot notation in Jinja, prefer underscores to hyphens in Pillar keys.

-To test whether a mapping key is present, use the in
+To test whether a key is present in a mapping, use the in

 operator: